Forests & Fire

 Forest Fire News from our Loose Leaf blog

-President Obama’s signing of the Farm Bill on Friday, marks the bill’s momentous passing after two years of negotiations.
-Forest conservationists and timber harvesters in particular celebrated the permanent authorization of “Stewardship Contracting” clause in the bill, which allows the U.S. Forest Service, as well as the Bureau of Land Management (BLM), to issue contracts to timber harvesters and increases forest restoration efforts.
-I...
+By John-Miguel Dalbey President Obama’s signing of the Farm Bill on Friday, marks the bill’s momentous passing after two years of negotiations.
+Forest conservationists and timber harvesters in particular celebrated the permanent authorization of “Stewardship Contracting” clause in the bill, which allows the U.S. Forest Service, as well as the Bureau of Land Management (BLM), to issue contracts to timber harvesters and increases forest...
 (Read More)

-As the world warms up, the struggle to raise the money to fight increasingly intense and more frequent forest fires continues.
+By Marcelene Sutter As the world warms up, the struggle to raise the money to fight increasingly intense and more frequent forest fires continues.
 The rise in temperatures is causing trees to dry out, and fire-prone areas are already feeling the effects.
 Wildfires are burning stronger and longer, and the government is struggling to provide the funds to fight back.
-These fires have become a nightmare both for the officials struggling to find the funds to fight th...
+These fires have become a nightmare both for the officials struggling to find ...
 (Read More)

 by Alison Share, Environmental Public Policy Associate, Crowell & Moring LLP